abidh/llvm-project/flang/docs/DebugGeneration.md

 Array variables inside function can point to a global variable outside.
 Those globals will be ignored while iterating globalOps.

+### CommonBlocks

+A common block is represented in metadata by `DICommonBlock`.
+This entity is used by the variable entities as scope. `DIExpression` can be used to give the offset of any given variable inside the global storage for common block.

+integer a, b
+common /test/ a, b

+;@test_ = common global [8 x i8] zeroinitializer, !dbg !5, !dbg !6
+!1 = !DISubprogram()
+!2 = !DICommonBlock(scope: !1, name: "test")
+!3 = !DIGlobalVariable(scope: !2, name: "a")
+!4 = !DIExpression()
+!5 = !DIGlobalVariableExpression(var: !3, expr: !4)
+!6 = !DIGlobalVariable(scope: !2, name: "b")
+!7 = !DIExpression(DW_OP_plus_uconst, 4)
+!8 = !DIGlobalVariableExpression(var: !6, expr: !7)

+In FIR, a common block results in a `GlobalOp` with common linakge.
+Every function where the common block is used has DeclareOp for the variables. a common block variable will be chain to `CoordinateOp` and `AddrOfOp` which will point to the `GlobalOp`.
+The `CoordinateOp` has the offset to the location of this variable in global storage.
+There is enough information to generate the required metadata.
+Although it requires walking the chain up from DeclaredOp to locate `CoordinateOp` and `AddrOfOp`.

+Note that currently MLIR does not have any attribute corresponding to `DICommonBlock` so it will have to be added.

 ### Arrays

-The fixed size arrray in the FIR will be represented by DICompositeTypeAttr with a tag value of DW_TAG_array_type.
-Array bounds in each dimension will be represented by DISubrangeAttr.

-DICompositeTypeAttr(dwarf::DW_TAG_array_type)
-  list of DISubrangeAttr(list of IntegerAttr for array bounds in that dimensions) end
+The type of fixed size array is represented in debug metadata as follows:

+integer abc(4,5)

+!1 = !DISubrange(lowerBound: 1, upperBound: 4)
+!2 = !DISubrange(lowerBound: 1, upperBound: 5)
+!3 = !{ !1, !2 }
+!4 = !DIBasicType(tag: DW_TAG_base_type, name: "integer" ...)
+!5 = !DICompositeType(tag: DW_TAG_array_type, baseType: !4, elements: !3 ...)

 DISubrangeAttr in mlir takes IntegerAttr at the moment so only works with fixed sizes arrays.
 It will need to change to support assumed size/rank arrays.

-Example: TODO

 #### Adjustable

-The bounds information in DISubrangeAttr will point to an artificial variable which will hold the runtime value of the expression used in the array declaration.
-I am not sure how

-Example; TODO
+The debug metadata for the adjustable array looks similar to fixed sized array with one change.
+The bounds are not constant values but point to a compiler generated variable.

+The `DeclareOp` in this case points to a `ShapeOp` and we can walk the chain to get the value that represents the array bound in som dimension.
+We will create a compiler-generaed variable that will point to that location and that variable will be used in the DISubrange.

+#### Assumed Size

+This is treated as raw array.
+Debug information will not provide any bounds information.

 #### Assumed Shape
 The assumed shape array will use the similar representation as fixed size array but there will be 2 differences.

-1. There will be a DataLocation field whic will be an expression.
+1. There will be a DataLocation field which will be an expression.
 This will enable debugger to get the data pointer from array descriptor.
-This field is not currently available in DICompositeTypeAttr and may need to be added.

-2. The field in DISubrangeAttr for array bounds will be expression which will allow the debugger to get the array bounds from descriptor.
+2. The field in DISubrange for array bounds will be expression which will allow the debugger to get the array bounds from descriptor.

-Example: TODO

-#### Assumed Size

-It is treated as raw arrays.
-Debug information will not provide any bounds information.
+integer(4), intent(out) :: a(:,:)

+!1 = !DICompositeType(tag: DW_TAG_array_type, baseType: !2, elements: !4, dataLocation: !3)
+!2 = !DIBasicType(tag: DW_TAG_base_type, name: "integer" ...)
+!3 = !DIExpression(DW_OP_push_object_address, DW_OP_deref)
+!4 = !{!6, !8}
+!5 = !DIExpression(DW_OP_push_object_address, DW_OP_plus_uconst, 32, DW_OP_deref)
+!6 = !DISubrange(lowerBound: !1, upperBound: !5 ...)
+!7 = !DIExpression(DW_OP_push_object_address, DW_OP_plus_uconst, 32, DW_OP_deref)
+!8 = !DISubrange(lowerBound: !1, upperBound: !8, ...)

 #### Assumed Rank